GeraldWodni/forth-standard.org/views/proposalTemplate.md

-# Proposal
+__Hint: Please delete the blockquote explanations, they are just for your convenience while writing the proposal__

+## Author:

-This is the normative part, i.e., the meat of the RfD.
+> The name of the author(s) of the proposal.

-Before you go to a CfV, this should be as well-specified as possible, but you can start out with some issues undecided (that you want to decide in the RfD stage); mention these issues in the Remarks section, maybe also in the proposal section.
-If you want to leave something open to the system implementor, make that explicit (possibly by making it an ambiguous condition).

-For word definitions, you probably can get inspirations for the wording from similar word definitions in the ANS Forth document (e.g., for DEFER I looked at existing defining words, and for IS at TO).
-Informative parts
-The rest of the RfD is informative stuff, giving a rationale for the proposal, so that system implementors and programmers will see what it is good for and why they should adopt it (and vote for it).
-We have:
+## Change Log:

+> A list of changes to the last published edition on the proposal.

-## Problem
+## Problem:

-This states what problem your RfD attacks.
-It usually comes before the proposal.
+> This states what problem the proposal addresses.

-## Typical use
+## Solution:

-Shows a typical use of the word/feature you propose; this should make the formal wording easier to understand.
-Remarks
+> A short informal description of the proposed solution to the problem identified by the proposal.

-This gives the rationale for specific decisions you have taken in the proposal, or discusses specific issues that have not been decided yet.
+> This gives the rationale for specific decisions you have taken in the proposal (often in response to comments), or discusses specific issues that have not been decided yet.

+## Typical use: (Optional)

+> Shows a typical use of the word or feature proposed; this should make the formal wording easier to understand.

+## Proposal:

+> This should enumerate the changes to the document.

+> For the wording of word definitions, use existing word definitions as a template.
+Where possible, include the rationale for the definition.

-Reference implementation
+## Reference implementation:

-This makes it easier for system implementors to adopt your proposal.
-If you can provide an implementation in ANS Forth, great.
-If you can provide an implementation that requires system-specific stuff, ok (but you may have to explain the system-specific stuff).
-Otherwise, too bad.
+> This makes it easier for system implementors to adopt the proposal.
+Where possible, the reference implementation should be provided in standard Forth.
+Where this is not possible because system specific knowledge is required or non-standard words are used, this should be documented.

-## Test cases
+## Testing: (Optional)

-This should test the feature/words you propose, in particular, it should test corner cases.
+> This should test the words or features introduced by the proposal, in particular, it should test boundary conditions.
+Test cases should work with the test harness in Appendix F.
-Experience
-Where is the proposal already implemented?
-Where is it used?

-## Comments

-Initially empty.
-Once you get feedback for the RfD, this is the place for comments that you consider interesting, but don't find a different place for in the RfD.